-Payment to ambulette, taxi/livery/van and day treatment transportation providers who transport Medicaid recipients Medicaid-covered services will only be made for services documented in contemporaneous records.
+Payment to ambulette, taxi/livery/van and day treatment transportation providers who transport Medicaid enrollees to Medicaid-covered services will only be made for services documented in contemporaneous records.
 Documentation shall include the following:

-- ➤ The recipient's name and Medicaid identification number;

-- ➤ The origination of the trip;

-- > The destination of the trip;

-- The date and time of service; and,

-- ➤ The name of the driver transporting the recipient.
+- The Medicaid enrollee's name and Medicaid identification number; - Both the origination and destination of the trip; - The date and time of service; and, - The name of the driver transporting the Medicaid enrollee.